rachaelkalicun/rachaelkalicun.com/src/_tangible_works/2025-01-15-the-holiday-season-of-dumplings.md

 ![Varenyky with mushroom sauce]( /images/varenyky_with_mushroom_sauce.jpg "Varenyky with mushroom sauce")

 It was two Christmas Eves, three kinds of dumplings, and two cultures honored.
-December 24, known as "regular Christmas," "Latynsʹkyy" (meaning ‘Latin'), or "English Christmas," has never held strong food traditions for me.
+December 24, known as "regular Christmas Eve," "Latynsʹkyy" (meaning ‘Latin'), or "English Christmas Eve," has never held strong food traditions for me.
 Over the years, though, I've gradually fallen into  a pattern of making an involved  pasta dish I wouldn't normally make.

 Part of this is influenced by my mother-in-law, who is from Italy, but more than that, what better day than Christmas Eve to dedicate extra time and care to creating something special?